 Having been born and raised in Africa, I was fortunate to spend many holidays enjoying the continent’s beautiful reserves and parks, where I was introduced to an astounding diversity of wildlife and wild places.
-As a family, we have lived in Zimbabwe, Malawi, Zambia, and are currently based in South Africa.
-We organize and lead personalized, authentic, small- group photographic safaris from our South African base.
+As a family, we have lived in Zimbabwe, Malawi, Zambia, and South Africa.
+In 2020 we emigrated as a family to the beautiful Australian island state of Tasmania, where we continue to organize small group specialist photographic safaris to Africa's most photo productive locations.

-In 1999, I became a qualified Field Guide with the Field Guides Association of Southern Africa (FGASA) and a Tourist Guide accredited by Tourism, Hospitality & Sport Education and Training Authority (THETA).
+In 1999, I became a qualified Field Guide with the Field Guides Association of Southern Africa (FGASA) and a Tourist Guide accredited by (THETA).
 In 2003, I obtained a BA (Hons) Degree in Wildlife Photography at Blackpool and The Fylde College, an associate college of Lancaster University in the United Kingdom.

-My images have been published in several magazines (Outdoor Photography, Getaway, Africa Wild, Photo Comment); have been featured on the 50/50 Veld Focus TV show; Nat Geo Wild TV show “Caught in the Act” , Winner of the NATURES BEST “African Wildlife” Category and in numerous newspaper and magazine publications around the world.
-They are for sale through a number of stock libraries.
-I also sell limited edition prints.
+My images have been published in several magazines (Outdoor Photography, Getaway, Africa Wild, Photo Comment); have been featured on the 50/50 Veld Focus TV show; Nat Geo Wild TV show "Caught in the Act", Winner of the 2015 NATURES BEST "African Wildlife" Category and in numerous newspaper and magazine publications around the world.
+They are also for sale through a number of photo stock libraries.

 This is a selection of my own images taken whilst out on our photographic safaris.